Shrinkage Estimation for the Diagonal Multivariate Exponential Families: Introduction

-In the present paper, we study simultaneous estimation of the mean parameters of random observations from a diagonal multivariate natural exponential family.
-These distributions include the multivariate normal, Poisson, gamma, multinomial, and negative multinomial.
+In this paper, we develop shrinkage estimation for the diagonal multivariate natural exponential families of probability distributions, which were defined by \cite{bar1994diagonal}.
+These families include the multivariate normal, Poisson, gamma, multinomial, negative multinomial, and hybrid distributions.
+Later work on the diagonal multivariate natural exponential families has involved new properties and applications; see \cite{koudou1998lancaster}, \cite{bernardoff2006which}, \cite{letac2008laplace}, \cite{chatelain2006parameter}, \cite{chatelain2007bivariate}, \cite{MR3475937}.

+Motivated by burgeoning applications of the diagonal multivariate natural exponential families, we study simultaneous estimation of the mean parameters of random observations from those families.
 More broadly, we study distributions for which the diagonal entries of the covariance matrix are certain quadratic functions of the mean parameters.
-We propose two classes of semi-parametric shrinkage estimators for the mean vector and construct unbiased estimators of the corresponding risk, and we establish the asymptotic consistency and convergence rates for these shrinkage estimators under squared error loss as both $n$, the sample size, and $p$, the dimension, tend to infinity.
-We specialize these results for the diagonal multivariate natural exponential families and show the consistency for normal, gamma and negative multinomial distributions if $p n^{-1/3}\log^{4/3}{n} \rightarrow 0$ as $n,p \rightarrow \infty$, and for Poisson and multinomial distributions if $pn^{-1/2} \rightarrow 0$ as $n,p \rightarrow \infty$.
-We remark that our results extend the work of \cite{xie2016optimal}, who derived shrinkage estimators for the simultaneous estimation of the mean parameters of the univariate natural exponential families with quadratic variance functions.
+We propose two classes of semi-parametric shrinkage estimators for the mean vector and, working with the squared error loss function, we also construct unbiased estimators of the corresponding risk.

+Further, we establish the asymptotic consistency and convergence rates for these shrinkage estimators under squared error loss as both $n$, the sample size, and $p$, the dimension, tend to infinity.
+Our results simultaneously provide shrinkage estimators for the case in which $p$ is fixed and $n \to \infty$, and also for the high-dimensional case in which both $p$ and $n$ tend to infinity.
+In specializing these results to the diagonal multivariate natural exponential families, we establish consistency of our shrinkage estimators in the case of the normal, gamma and negative multinomial distributions under the condition that $p \cdot n^{-1/3}\log^{4/3}{n} \to 0$ as $n,p \to \infty$.
+Further, for the Poisson and multinomial distributions, we derive consistency of our estimators subject to the condition $p \cdot n^{-1/2} \to 0$ as $n,p \to \infty$.

+The approach that we use to develop our results is motivated by the work of \cite{muandet2016kernel}, who derived shrinkage estimators which improved on the standard empirical averages estimators of kernel mean functions in reproducing kernel Hilbert spaces; \cite{xie2016optimal}, who developed shrinkage estimation for the one-dimensional natural exponential families with quadratic variance functions; and \cite{siapoutis2019}, who constructed shrinkage estimators for mean functions in general Hilbert spaces.